 You can file a complaint and pursue a discrimination claim at the Commission on Human Relations if you believe you have been personally harmed by a violation of either the Chicago Human Rights Ordinance or the Chicago Fair Housing Ordinance.

 You do not have to reside in the City of Chicago in order to file a complaint, but the alleged discrimination must have occurred in Chicago.
-The Commission must receive your complaint within 300 days of the incident, for incidents of discrimination occurring on or after January 23, 2019.
+The Commission must receive your complaint within 365 days of the incident.
+There is no cost to file.

 You may telephone the Commission during business hours for information about filing a complaint.
-Please ask to speak with the intake staff person on duty for your type of complaint—employment, public accommodations, housing, credit transactions, bonding.
+The intake telephone line is 312-744-4474.

 Although Commission staff cannot give you legal advice, staff can answer questions about—